DellGEOS/HybridJumpstart/modules/module_2/6_ExploreAzureBenefits.md

 > The expiration date will automatically extend as the nodes/cluster sync with Azure.
 This has to happen at least once every 30 days to continue using Azure benefits.
 To extend this date manually, you can either click **Sync with Azure**, or run **Sync-AzureStackHCI** with PowerShell.

-6. Click on **VMs** to view indiviaul details about the VMs that have been enabled with Azure benefits on this specific cluster.
+6. Click on **VMs** to view individual details about the VMs that have been enabled with Azure benefits on this specific cluster.

 ![VMs under Azure Benefits in Windows Admin Center](/modules/module_2/media/azure_benefits_enabled_VMs.png "VMs under Azure Benefits in Windows Admin Center")